 - The Accelerating Medicines Partnership - Alzheimer's Disease (AMP-AD) is a partnership of the National Institutes of Health, Alzheimer’s Association and other nonprofit organizations, and biopharmaceutical and life sciences companies with the goal of increasing understanding of the biological underpinnings of Alzheimer’s, identifying and validating potential new drug targets, and expediting development of medicines that prevent, slow or stop the disease.
 Working together in a precompetitive environment offers unprecedented opportunities for partners to combine intellectual and physical resources to accelerate the development of improved treatments.

 - The International Genomics of Alzheimer's Project (IGAP), a global collaboration to discover and map all the genes involved in Alzheimer's disease.

 Alzheimer’s is a triple threat unlike any other disease ― with soaring prevalence, lack of effective treatment and enormous costs.
 Increasing federal research funding is critical to address this crisis, as costs will grow swiftly with the numbers of those affected.
-The Alzheimer’s Association, working with and through the Alzheimer’s Impact Movement (the advocacy arm of the Association), has played a critical role in increasing federal funding for Alzheimer’s research.
+The Alzheimer’s Association, working with and through the Alzheimer’s Impact Movement (a separately incorporated advocacy affiliate of the Association), has played a critical role in increasing federal funding for Alzheimer’s research.

 In addition, the Association introduced the Alzheimer’s Accountability Act, enacted in 2015.
 The Act ensures the U.S. Congress hears directly from National Institute of Health scientists about the funding needed each year to prevent or effectively treat Alzheimer’s by 2025.
 Alzheimer’s is only the third disease to receive the “professional judgment budget” designation, following cancer and HIV/AIDS.